 Proclamation and Praise: Hebrews 2:12 and the Christology of Worship

-Downloadable translations available in Arabic, Russian, and Urdu
+Downloadable translations available in Arabic, Russian, and Urdu; also published in Bengali.

 An important missing element in today’s raging worship debates is a proper acknowledgment of the continuing ministry of the living Christ in mediating and leading our worship.
 This is a crucial truth that transcends issues of style and form and thus provides a foundation for a unified and unifying understanding of worship, in spite of the wide diversity of worship expressions that has always characterized the body of Christ.
 The wonderful fact is that we are not left to worship God on our own strength!
 Rather, the grace of God, which is so abundantly provided to us for our salvation and sanctification, can be seen to be just as operational and effectual when it comes to our worship.